|Product Type||Shipped Product|

 Traditional chambered mufflers, like Flowmaster, create a back pressure pulse that will interfere with the operation of an exhaust evac. system.
 Chambered mufflers have the reputation of helping bottom end throttle response, but you will have a decent amount of bottom end power with this engine, especially if you have chosen cam choice 2, 3 or 4.
 In our experience, the straight through perforated mufflers sound and perform better in every respect, and allow the proper use of an exhaust evac. system.
 More info. on this subject below.

-Timing components: Rollmaster Race Billet double roller timing set.
+Timing components: Cloyes Race Billet double roller timing set.

 Polished Aluminum Timing Cover.